ministryofjustice/feature-flags-with-pulumi/README.md

 The service still consists of a single bucket, but the bucket properties on the `dev` have been updated:

 - The name is deterministic.
-Since the `bucket` variable is set to none by default, I can deploy the change to `dev` only without using a feature flag.
-Note that in a real example, you would probably use [aliases](https://www.pulumi.com/docs/intro/concepts/resources/options/aliases/) to rename the bucket instead of recreating it.
+Since the `bucket` variable is set to `None` by default, I can deploy the change to `dev` only without using a feature flag by explicitely setting the `bucket` variable to `None` if undefined in the stack config file.

 - Versioning is enabled.
 Since versioning is disabled by default, I can also deploy the change to `dev` only without using a feature flag.